MiguelYann/Ka-flix/README.md

 VISIT [Kaïflix](https://kaiflix-e4939.web.app/)

 Kaiflix is an event for streaming talk powered by [Kaibee](https://kaibee.fr/).
 I have the chance to be the first speaker to animate that.
-This Web application show the count downtime until the datea and funny contents that will be display day to day.
+This Web application show the count downtime until the date and funny contents that will be display day to day.

 The event will be online on **3 December 2020**